gomsang/AndroidEasyForm/README.md

 Fix the library version as much as possible, and be sure to read the readme file when updating.

+Do not include complex or heavy logic in the each validator.
+The operating performance of the form has not been verified yet.

-## Support Environment
+### Support Environment

 You will change your environment to under written if you weren't same with it.

 - Android X migrated project
+- Kotlin based project
-- using DataBinding project
+- DataBinding used project

 ## Advantages of this method